Lynnicia/CryoEM_membranes_top_model_decision_tree/README.md

 #### Drop
 Test image python code is located in this folder.
 Be sure to update the dataset links for a custom dataset.
 #### Misc
-Example YOLOv11, YOLO26, Detectron2 and SAM3 segmentation model training steps.
+Example Detectron2 and SAM3 segmentation model training steps.
 Please use your own data and Hugging Face token where applicable as these training steps are for demonstrative purposes only.
 For U-Net, Refer to https://github.com/Sireesiru/Semantic-Segmentation-of-bacterial-cell-envelope-using-U-Nets to be forked to a more in-depth example of U-Net segmentation model training steps.
 Refer to https://github.com/Sireesiru/Cryo-TEM-Ultrastructures for steps on how to train on a custom dataset, check README.md.
+Demonstrations for YOLOv11 and YOLO26 segmentation model training can be found at https://github.com/ultralytics/ultralytics.
 #### Seed
 Python code for top models and model architectures.
 #### |  Models